Brent Integrated Psychological Therapies Service

 Main duties of the job

 Are you looking for a unique opportunity to make a difference?
-Do you want a role which works both clinically with patients and is able to influence delivery of care?
+Do you want a role which is able to influence delivery of care?
 Do you want to be part of shaping the Autism agenda across North West London?
 Are you a skilled Clinical Psychologist looking for your next big challenge?

 You will be skilled in a Positive Behaviour approach and able to facilitate pathways to appropriate services.
 Promoting individual rights, independence choice and inclusion are essential areas for consideration, as is knowledge and understanding of Autistic Spectrum Disorder and related guidance/legislation.

 As part of the role, you will be expected to provide an expert support and challenge function by offering in-reach support and advice to MDTs, providing person centred consultancy, advice and training and delivering general autism awareness training to clinical and non-clinical staff, including the development of an autism ambassador network to support development of sustainable local autism expertise.
 You will be part of a wider network across the Trust and the ICS driving forward.

 This role will suit candidates seeking to develop their strategic leadership skills at the same time as retaining their clinical role.
 The Trust will provide the suitable candidate with training, mentoring and support to develop into and beyond the role.

 If you think that this could be you please contact Dr Tracy Chotoo on email@example.com

 Based flexibly across inpatient services (Brent and Kensington & Chelsea), you will work closely with the Senior Leadership team, MDT and Experts by Experience to support and drive forward professional leadership and practice as well as leading on standards of clinical care delivery within services.

 The postholder will be responsible, for the development of an urgent care pathway for autistic service users experiencing a mental health crisis.
 The post holder will: